BoevaLab/CanSig/docs/pipeline-advanced.rst

 The analysis can be controlled through three arguments in the command line:

 * ``--diffcnv``: this flag needs to be added for the differential CNV analysis to be performed.
 If not indicated, the differential CNV analysis is skipped.
+* ``--subclonalcnv``: (optional) when added, performs the differential CNV analysis using CNV smoothed by subclone rather than on a cell level.
+This means the CNV of a cell will be that of the subclone it belongs to.
+This type of call is less noisy but might hide smaller CNV regions or smaller subclone populations that might not have been found with infercnv.
 * ``--diffcnv-method``: (optional) the method used to perform the differential CNV analysis.
 Can be Mann-Whitney U (mwu, default) or a t-test (ttest).
 * ``--diffcnv-correction``: if you want to obtain False Discovery Rate (FDR) corrected results, add this flag.
 It is recommended to use these results rather than uncorrected p-values, as these can result in numerous false discoveries when blindly testing for differential expression (for more information, read https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1716-1)